The Ultimate Guide: Which Vitamins Are Important For Children?

 On the other hand, minerals are inorganic substances that are found in the earth.
 The minerals in the soil are absorbed by plants and help them to grow.
 When humans and animals eat these plants, the minerals are passed along to us (9,10).

-As a parent, you likely know the importance of vitamins for supporting your child’s general health and wellbeing.
+As a parent, you likely know the importance of vitamins for kids in their general health and wellbeing.

 But, did you know that each vitamin has it’s own unique roles and functions to play within their growing body?

-Discover some of the key vitamins for children, why they’re important and where to find them in food (1,2,11,12):
+Discover some of the key vitamins for kids, why they’re important and where to find them in food (1,2,11,12):

 Vitamin A helps to support your child’s healthy eyesight, skin and bones as well as maintain their immune system health and function.